valencik/mastersAPSC/documents/thesis/thesis.md

 Application
 ===========
-> Designing an interface for such an application
+%- Designing an interface for such an application
+%- Perhaps write this after the demonstration section.
+%- (We build/propose the tool that does the things demonstrated.)

 The proposed application attempts to unify the various search functions into a single web app interface.
 Furthermore the app presents new types of analysis for the user.

-Perhaps write this after the demonstration section.
-(We build/propose the tool that does the things demonstrated.)
+At a high level, the interface is composed of a search area that takes in user input and then generates a database query to retrieve the relevant data.
+This data is then presented with a number of visualization options.

 Algorithmic development